OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-21.md

 ## Luke 21:10

-Then he said to them, “Nation will rise against nation, and kingdom against kingdom.
+He continued, “Nations will rise against each other, and kingdoms will clash.

 ## Luke 21:11